-I am now a Visiting Fellow at the Royal Institution and a Research Associate in the Department of Science and Technology Studies at University College London, where I concentrate on the history of nineteenth-century science.
+I am now a Visiting Fellow at the Royal Institution and an honorary Research Associate in the Department of Science and Technology Studies at University College London, where I concentrate on the history of nineteenth-century science.
 I am a general editor of the correspondence of John Tyndall, being published in 20 volumes by Pittsburgh University Press.

 Beyond the history of science, my focus in the twenty-first century is on public dialogue to inform policy-making across Government on issues involving science and technology, through Sciencewise.

 2013-2019 Council member, Nuffield Council on Bioethics

 2014-2016 Management Board, Industrial Biotechnology Catalyst

 2008-2014 Science in Society Panel, Biotechnology and Biological Sciences Research Council (Chair 2011-2014)

 2009-2010 Chair, ‘Science for All’ Expert Group for Dept for Innovation, Universities and Skills